Autumn in Greenville, SC

 Raise your stein at this festive celebration featuring stein-hoisting competitions, live music, and German-inspired food and drinks. -

-This iconic three-day event is a foodie’s dream!
-Sample 250+ dishes from 50+ local restaurants, sip on craft beers and wine, and enjoy live performances from over 80 musical acts—all while soaking up the vibrant downtown atmosphere.
+Sample 250+ dishes from 50+ local restaurants, sip on craft beers and wine, and enjoy live performances from over 80 musical acts all while soaking up the vibrant Downtown atmosphere. -

 Halloween Fun